 - Fluffing: Birds fluff out their feathers to create air pockets for additional insulation in cold temperatures.
 This can make them look fat and puffy while they are toasty warm.

 - Tucking: It is not unusual to see a bird standing on one leg or crouched to cover both legs with its feathers to shield them from the cold.
 Birds can also tuck their bills into their shoulder feathers for protection and to breathe air warmed from their body heat.

-- Sunning: On sunny winter days, many birds will take advantage of solar heat by turning their backs to the sun (therefore exposing the largest surface of their bodies to the heat) and raising their feathers slightly.
+- Sunning: On sunny winter days, many birds will take advantage of solar heat.
+They will turn their backs to the sun (therefore exposing the largest surface of their bodies to the heat) and raise their feathers slightly.
 This allows the sun to heat the skin and feathers more efficiently.
 Wings may also be drooped or spread while sunning, and the tail may be spread as well.

 Many birds will enter torpor to conserve energy during cold winter nights.
 Torpor is a state of reduced metabolism when the body temperature is lowered, therefore requiring fewer calories to maintain the proper heat.
 Most birds can lower their body temperature by a few degrees, but torpid birds have lowered their body temperatures by as much as 50 degrees.
 Torpor can be dangerous, however, as the reduced temperature also leads to slower reactions and greater vulnerability to predators.
 Hummingbirds, chickadees, swifts and other types of birds regularly use torpor as a way to survive cold temperatures.